aws-samples/eks-workshop-developers/website/docs/eks/python/Create-Cluster.md

 <Tabs>
   <TabItem value="Compute type Fargate" label="Fargate" default>

-## 1. Using cluster configuration file with Faragte nodes
+## 1. Using the cluster configuration file for Faragte nodes
 The **[create-fargate-python.yaml](https://github.com/aws-samples/python-fastapi-demo-docker/blob/main/eks/create-fargate-python.yaml)** eksctl configuration file sets up a Fargate-based cluster for deploying our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) with the following components:

 - **Metadata**: This section contains crucial metadata about your cluster, such as the cluster's name ("fargate-quickstart"), the AWS region where the cluster will be hosted ("us-east-1"), and the Kubernetes version ("1.26") that the cluster will run.